wiktorszczepanik/repo-report-tool/README.md

 # README Generator for CTF Write-ups

 This repo provides a script that automatically generates clean, structured README file based on existing CTF write-ups.
-It recursively scans a directory containing challenge solutions, extracts descriptive information, and compiles various statistics such as categories, difficulty levels, and platforms into readable Markdown tables.
+It recursively scans a directory containing challenge solutions, extracts descriptive information, and collects various statistics such as categories, difficulty levels, and platforms.

 ## Report contents